9 Whisky Distilleries on Islay You’ll Absolutely Love

 Despite being the second most popular whisky produced on Scotland's Islay island (with Laphroaig claiming the top spot), Bowmore's distinctiveness stems from its rich history, setting it apart as a memorable brand in the competitive whisky landscape.

-By infusing unique flavours inspired by its home isle, employing traditional malting floors, and emphasising its geographical significance, Bowmore's single-malt expressions exemplify the essence of classic Scotch whisky.
+By infusing unique flavours inspired by its home isle, employing traditional malting floors (pictured), and emphasising its geographical significance, Bowmore's single-malt expressions exemplify the essence of classic Scotch whisky.

 5. Bunnahabhain Distillery

 Bunnahabhain is often regarded as the gentlest and most subdued among Islay malts.
-However, this characterisation can be somewhat deceiving, as despite its predominantly unpeated nature, the whisky possesses significant character and a robust flavour.
+However, this characterisation can be somewhat deceiving, as despite its predominantly un-peated nature, the whisky possesses significant character and a robust flavour (another way of saying, it may blow your head off).

-This distinctive character is crafted through a special union of sherry influences and the briny essence of sea air, challenging the perception of mildness associated with this spirit.
+This distinctive character is crafted through a special union of sherry influences and the briny essence of sea air.
+Personally, I have to take my time with any Bunnahabhain, as nice as they are they pack a punch.

 6. Ardnahoe Distillery